gallowayevan/workforcehugo/content/about.md

 ## Contact Us

-If you are not able to find the health professions data you need on our website, or are interested in further analysis or data, contact us by email at [Sheps_WorkforceNC.smb@ad.unc.edu](mailto:Sheps_WorkforceNC.smb@ad.unc.edu).
+If you are not able to find the health professions data you need on our website, or are interested in further analysis or data, contact us by email at [nchealthworkforce@unc.edu](mailto:nchealthworkforce@unc.edu).
 We operate on a cost recovery basis for data requests.

 ## Find us, Follow us